inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       The consequence is that an sms list is usually much smaller than an email list.
 But quantity does not alway convert into better sales.
 Customers willing to receive SMS are usually much more interested in that brand, and this leads to better conversion rates.
-With a mobile list you won’t waste time and money on people that are not interested.

       Text messaging subscribers are often among a brand's most loyal customers and are very interested in receiving valuable updates from their favorite brands via text message.
-For some subscribers, value simply means discounts and flash sale updates.
+For some subscribers, valuable updates simply means discounts and flash sale updates.

-      Since SMS marketing requires customers to opt in, giving away their phone number, your list will only include customers who want to hear from you.

       ### High open rate, engagement rate and conversion rates.